mauricedominic/node-red-contrib-huemagic/README.md

 # HueMagic - Fork contrib migration

+You can migrate via the UI or via Terminal.

+## UI Migration
 In order to make use of this fork without having to re-create all of your existing Node-RED flows, you can take the following steps:

 1. Create a backup of all flows that refer to the huemagic nodes